HKUST-SING/MQ-ECN-Software/README.md

 In above example, we install MQ-ECN on eth1.
 The shaping rate is 995Mbps (line rate is 1000Mbps).
 To accurately reflect switch buffer occupancy, we usually trade a little bandwidth.

 ##2.3 Configuring
 Except for shaping rate, all the parameters of MQ-ECN are configured through `sysctl` interfaces.
 Here, I only show several important parameters.
-For the reset, see `params.h` and `params.c` for more details.
+For the rest, see `params.h` and `params.c` for more details.

 <ul>
 <li>ECN marking scheme: